 Tubers are actually swollen portions of underground stems or rhizomes that usually lie horizontally or run laterally beneath the soil surface or at the soil level.
 These swollen structures store nutrients for the plant to use during dormancy and promote new healthy growth in spring.

 What Makes a Tuber a Tuber?

 Unlike corms or bulbs, tubers do not have a basal plant from which new shoots or roots grow.
-Tubers produce nodes, buds or “eyes” all over their surface, which grow up through the soil surface as shoots and stems, or down into the soil as roots.
-Because of their high nutrient content, many tubers, such as potatoes, are grown as food.
+Tubers produce nodes, buds, or “eyes” all over their surface, which grow up through the soil surface as shoots and stems, or down into the soil as roots.
+Due to their high nutrient content, many tubers, such as potatoes, are grown as food.

 Tubers can be cut up into many different pieces, with each piece bearing at least two nodes, and planted individually to create new plants that will be exact replicas of the parent plant.
 As tubers mature, new tubers may form from their roots and stems.
 Some common plants with tubers include:

 One easy way to distinguish between bulb, corm, and tuber is by the protective layers or skin.
 Bulbs generally have layers or scales of dormant leaves, like onions.
 Corms oftentimes have a rough, husk-like layer of protection around them, such as crocus.
 Tubers, on the other hand, may have a thin skin protecting them, as potatoes do, but they will also be covered with nodes, buds, or “eyes.”

 Tubers are also frequently confused with plants having edible roots, such as the carrot, but they are not the same.
 The fleshy portions of carrot that we eat are actually a long, thick taproot, not a tuber.

 How Tubers Differ from Bulbs and Tuberous Roots